- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, it is recommended to regularly defragment the storage on NAS Lenovo ix4-300d devices.
 Defragmentation consolidates fragmented data, placing it in contiguous blocks, which improves read and write speeds, reduces wear and tear, and decreases the risk of data loss.
 Additionally, implementing a reliable backup strategy and ensuring regular backups are performed can help safeguard against potential data loss or corruption.

-Although NAS ix4-300d can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ix4-300d can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -